 The general admittance line for all rides at Walt Disney World parks, with estimated wait times listed at the point of entrance.

 The process of booking a trip to Walt Disney World with two different hotel stays, allowing guests to experience more of the expansive property.

 Advance Dining Reservations (ADRs):

-Reservations can be made at WDW restaurants up to 180 days in advance before arrival — and should.
+Reservations can be made at WDW restaurants up to 180 days in advance before arrival — and should be.
 In-demand locations like character breakfasts at Cinderella’s Royal Table and the wildly popular Be Our Guest restaurant in Magic Kingdom tend to fill up quickly, so booking well in advance is rather necessary.
-(Note: If you are staying in a WDW resort hotel, you have a small advantage: you can book 180 days from the beginning of a trip, which can provide up to a 9-day head start on prime seating times.)
+(Note: If you are staying in a WDW resort hotel, you have a small advantage: you can book 180 days from the beginning of a trip, which can provide up to a nine-day head start on prime seating times.)

 Disney Dining Plan (DDP):

 The Disney Dining Plan allows guests booking Walt Disney World vacations to also pre-pay for their meals in exchange for credits redeemable at many restaurants and most food service locations across the WDW property.
 The DDP allows each guest a certain number of quick-service meals and/or table-service meals, along with a beverage and snack each day.
 The allotment varies depending on whether the Disney Dining, Quick-Service Dining, or Deluxe Dining plan is purchased, but is most helpful for families preferring to pre-pay for the majority of their vacation.

 The process by which guests can pre-select meals at dining locations throughout Walt Disney World.
 Food is not prepared in advance.